Perspective | America’s rich people could have saved local journalism — and perhaps democracy. They refused.

-In addition to the Chicago Tribune, the newspapers include the Orlando Sentinel, the Baltimore Sun; the Hartford Courant in Connecticut; the South Florida Sun Sentinel; the New York Daily News; the Capital Gazette in Annapolis; the Morning Call in Allentown, Pa.; the Daily Press in Newport News; and the Virginian-Pilot in Norfolk.
+In addition to the Chicago Tribune, the newspapers include the Orlando Sentinel; the Baltimore Sun; the Hartford Courant in Connecticut; the South Florida Sun Sentinel; the New York Daily News; the Capital Gazette in Annapolis; the Morning Call in Allentown, Pa.; the Daily Press in Newport News; and the Virginian-Pilot in Norfolk.
 All have been assets to their cities and regions for many years.

 It’s a terrible turn of events, if not a surprising one, because Alden has a proven record of slashing newsroom jobs in cities from Denver to San Jose and beyond, and failing to invest in ways that might make its newspapers sustainable in the long run.

-Whatever its misleading public statements may claim to the contrary, Alden is only interested in the short run: the next quarter’s and next year’s profit-and-loss statements.
+Whatever its misleading public statements may claim to the contrary, Alden is interested only in the short run: the next quarter’s and next year’s profit-and-loss statements.

-“Devastating,” is how Ann Marie Lipinski, curator of Harvard’s Nieman Foundation and the former top editor of the Chicago Tribune, put it soon after the vote.
+“Devastating,” is how Ann Marie Lipinski, curator of Harvard’s Nieman Foundation and a former top editor of the Chicago Tribune, put it soon after the vote.

 And, she told me, this outcome “represents a failure of civic leadership” in many communities, but particularly Chicago.
 After all, the city’s many corporations include Boeing, United Airlines and Walgreens.
 There’s a healthy population of plutocrats along the shore of Lake Michigan.